 Abstract:We have studied base strengths of nitrogen-substituted (nitrided) zeolites with faujasite (FAU) structure by calculating sorption energies of probe molecules (BF3 and BH3) using density functional theory with mixed basis sets applied to embedded clusters.
 BH3 was found to be a better probe of base strength because it does not introduce competing metal−fluorine interactions that obfuscate trends.
 In all cases, the base strengths of nitrided zeolites (denoted M−N−Y) were found to exceed those of the corresponding standard M−Y zeolites, where M = Li, Na, K, Rb, or Cs charge-compensating cations.
 We have found that for a particular Si:Al ratio, BH3 sorption energies vary in the order Li < Na < K ∼ Rb ∼ Cs.
 Sorption energy and hence base strength was found to decrease with increasing Si:Al ratio from 1 to 3 beyond which the base strength was found to increase again.
 The initial regime (1 < Si:Al < 3) is consistent with the prevailing understanding that the base strength increases with Al content, while the latter regime (Si:Al > 3) involves the surprising prediction that the base strength can be relatively high for the more stable, high-silica zeolites.
 In particular, we found the sorption energy in Na−N−Y (Si:Al = 11) to be nearly equal to that in (Si:Al = 1).
 Taken together, these results suggest that K−N−Y (Si:Al = 11) optimizes the balance of activity, stability, and cost.

 Abstract: We have modeled the formation kinetics of nitrogen-substituted (nitrided) zeolites HY and silicalite; we have also modeled the stability of nitrided sites to heat and humidity.
 These kinetic calculations are based on mechanisms computed from DFT-computed pathways reported in our previous work.
 Reactant ammonia and product water concentrations were fixed at various levels to mimic continuous nitridation reactors.
-We have found that zeolite nitridation — replacing Si–O–Si and Si–OH–Al linkages with Si–NH–Si and Si–NH2–Al, respectively — proceeds only at high temperatures (>600°C for silicalite and >650°C for HY) due to the presence of large overall barriers.
+We have found that zeolite nitridation — replacing Si–O–Si and Si–OH–Al linkages with Si–NH–Si and Si–NH2–Al, respectively — proceeds only at high temperatures (> for silicalite and > for HY) due to the presence of large overall barriers.
 These threshold temperatures are in good agreement with experiments.
 Nitridation yields were found to be sensitive to water concentration, especially for silicalite where nitridation is more strongly endothermic.
 As a result, overall nitridation yields in silicalite are predicted to be much lower than those in HY.
 The stability of nitrided sites was investigated by modeling the kinetics of nitridation in reverse, going back to untreated zeolite plus ammonia.
 Using 10 h as a benchmark catalyst lifetime, nitrided silicalite and HY half-lives exceeded 10 h for temperatures below 275 and 500 °C, respectively, even at saturation water loadings.
 As such, our calculations suggest that nitrided silicalite and HY zeolites require high temperatures to form, but once formed, they remain relatively stable, auguring well for their use as shape-selective base catalysts.

 Abstract: We have performed embedded-cluster calculations using density functional theory to investigate mechanisms of nitrogen substitution (nitridation) in HY and silicalite zeolites.
 We consider nitridation as replacing Si–O–Si and Si–OH–Al linkages with Si–NH–Si and Si–NH2–Al, respectively.
 We predict that nitridation is much less endothermic in HY (29 kJ/mol) than in silicalite (132 kJ/mol), indicating the possibility of higher nitridation yields in HY.
 To reveal mechanistic details, we have combined for the first time the nudged elastic band method of finding elusive transition states, with the ONIOM method of treating embedded quantum clusters.
-We predict that nitridation of silicalite proceeds via a planar intermediate involving a
+We predict that nitridation of silicalite proceeds via a planar intermediate involving a ring with pentavalent Si, whereas nitridation of HY is found to proceed via an intermediate similar to physisorbed ammonia.
+B3LYP/6-311G(d,p) calculations give an overall barrier for silicalite nitridation of 343 kJ/mol, while that in HY is 359 kJ/mol.
+Although the overall nitridation barriers are relatively high, requiring high temperatures for substitution, the overall barriers for the reverse processes are also high.
+As such, we predict that once these catalysts are made, they remain relatively stable.

 Abstract: Nanoporous acid catalysts such as zeolites form the backbone of catalytic technologies for refining petroleum.
 With the promise of a biomass economy, new catalyst systems will have to be discovered, making shape-selective base catalysts especially important because of the high oxygen content in biomass-derived feedstocks.
 Strongly basic zeolites are attractive candidates, but such materials are notoriously difficult to make due to the strong inherent acidity of aluminosilicates.
 Several research groups have endeavored to produce strongly basic zeolites by treating zeolites with amines, but to date there is no compelling evidence that nitrogen is incorporated into zeolite frameworks.
 In this communication, we detail synthesis, NMR spectroscopy, and quantum mechanical calculations showing that nitrogen adds onto both surface and interior sites while preserving the framework structure of zeolites.
 This finding is crucial for the rational design of new biomass-refinement catalysts, allowing 50 years of zeolite science to be brought to bear on the catalytic synthesis of biofuels.